eli-sauvage/lo14-projet/README.md

 # lo14-projet
 ## To Start
-`bash server.sh PORT` on the server machine
+`bash server.sh PORT` on the server machine and
 `bash client.sh CMD ADRESS PORT [opt]` on the client